 This map illustrates a portion of the CHP SWITRS data used in the analysis.
-The maps are missing approximately half of that accident location due to lack of mapping coordinates.
 The map combines all injury and fatality accidents reported motor vehicle incidents.

 This map illustrates a portion of the CHP SWITRS data used in the analysis.
-The maps are missing approximately half of that accident location due to lack of mapping coordinates.
 The map combines all injury and fatality accidents for reported bike and pedestrian incidents.